smach/hashpipe/README.md

 ## Installation

-Install this package with `remotes::install_github("smach/hashpipe, build_vignettes = TRUE")`.
+Install this package with `remotes::install_github("smach/hashpipe", build_vignettes = TRUE)`.
 It will install the package and add an RStudio add-in called hashpipe to your RStudio.

 ## How to use